 Three hours of lecture and four hours of laboratory per week including pre-laboratory instruction.
 Nomenclature, preparation, and important reactions of functional groups and classes of organic compounds including examples relevant to biology.
 Isomerism and stereochemistry topics of biomolecules.
-Quantative study of weak acids and weak bases.
-Lab techniques include compound manipulations, extractions, distillations, chromatography, synthesis, and calculation of yields.
+Quantitative study of weak acids and weak bases.
+Laboratory techniques include compound manipulations, extractions, distillations, chromatography, synthesis, and calculation of yields.
 Spring.

 Prerequisite: One year of General Chemistry.

 FCH 221 Organic Chemistry I (3)

 Three hours of lecture per week.
 The structure, properties and fundamental reactivity of organic compounds will be studied with emphasis on the reaction mechanisms and stereochemistry.
 In combination with FCH 223, this course provides a full survey of common classes of carbon compounds.
 Fall.